Elsass, Alsace's bistronomic cuisine, far from preconceived ideas

 The Elsass restaurant makes light of commonplaces and proves that Alsatian cuisine can (also) be bistronomic, built around the region's finest vintages.

-After all, there's a lot more to Alsatian cuisine than sauerkraut, as appetizing and comforting as that dish is, or flammekueche, baeckeoffe and knack.
-Under the guidance of Guillaume Keusch at the helm ofElsass, it can even take on a more bistronomic appearance.
+Alsatian cuisine isn't just about sauerkraut, as appetizing and comforting as that dish is, or flammekueche, baeckeoffe and knack.
+Under the guidance of Guillaume Keusch at the head ofElsass, it can even take on a more bistronomic appearance.

 Elsass - Velouté potimarron, royale munsterElsass - Velouté potimarron, royale munsterElsass - Velouté potimarron, royale munsterElsass - Velouté potimarron, royale munster

-This Alsatian by birth has built his address around wine, the heart of the restaurant, with the help of sommelier Caroline Furtoss.
-She has designed a wine list ranging from conventional to organic vintages, from biodynamic bottles to natural sparkling wines, with no domain or appellation left out.
+With the help of sommelier Caroline Furtoss, this native Alsatian has built his address around wine, the heart of the restaurant.
+She has designed a wine list that ranges from conventional to organic vintages, from biodynamic bottles to natural pifs, and is unrestricted in its choice of estates and appellations.

-Of course, the wine list focuses on dry and semi-dry white wines, such as the classics Riesling and Pinot Gris, but also on the sweet and syrupy wines for which the region is famous, led by Gewurztraminer.
-But it also offers the chance to discover lesser-known cuvées and delicate eaux-de-vie to round off the meal, like this pretty Framboise from Marcel Windholtz.
+Of course, the wine list focuses on dry and semi-dry white wines, such as the classic Riesling and Pinot Gris, as well as the sweet and syrupy wines for which the region is famous, led by Gewurztraminer.
+But it also offers the chance to discover lesser-known cuvées and delicate eaux-de-vie to round off the meal, such as this pretty Framboise from Marcel Windholtz.

 Elsass - Os à moelle, tartare de bœufElsass - Os à moelle, tartare de bœufElsass - Os à moelle, tartare de bœufElsass - Os à moelle, tartare de bœuf

-Each month, Elsass even invites a different Alsatian winemaker to its premises and creates a tailor-made menu to illustrate his or her cuvées - rather than the other way round, as with more traditional food and wine pairings.
+Each month, Elsass even invites a different Alsatian winemaker into its walls and creates a bespoke menu to illustrate his or her vintages - rather than the other way round, as with more traditional food and wine pairings.
 Here, the wine sets the tone, not the other way around.
-It's a contemporary vision that gives wine the place of king, and the place of queen to an equally modern cuisine, free from the sometimes corny clichés of the genre.
+A contemporary vision that gives wine the king's place, and the queen's to an equally modern cuisine, freed from the sometimes cheesy clichés of the genre.

-Chef Stéphane Capet, who worked for the Ducasse Group for many years, relies on the finest regional produce from small, trusted producers and artisans, magnifying it in recipes (very) loosely inspired by traditional Alsatian cuisine, with a bistronomic twist.
+Chef Stéphane Capet, who worked for the Ducasse Group for many years, relies on the region's finest produce, sourced from trusted small-scale producers and artisans, and magnifies it in recipes (very) freely inspired by traditional Alsatian cuisine, with a bistronomic twist.

 Elsass - Filet de canette, légumes d'hiverElsass - Filet de canette, légumes d'hiverElsass - Filet de canette, légumes d'hiverElsass - Filet de canette, légumes d'hiver